DSharpPlus/DSharpPlus/docs/source/reference/DiscordClient.rst

 	Initializes the client with specified configuration.

-	:param config: An instance of :doc:`</reference/misc/DiscordConfig>`.
+	:param config: An instance of :doc:`DiscordConfig </reference/misc/DiscordConfig>`.
 Used to specify the configuration options for the client.

 Events
 --------